When to Use the Simple Past vs the Imperfect Past in Portuguese

 The Simple Past (Pretérito Perfeito) is your “Action!” moment.
 These are events that started and finished at a specific time.
 They are done.

-Think of these as the Plot Points of your movie.
-The camera is focused, the action happens, and then the scene advances.
+Think of them as the plot points of your movie.
+The camera focuses, the action happens, the scene moves on.

 EnglishPortuguese